Regional Military Museum, Houma - Things to Do at Regional Military Museum

 Southdown Plantation House

-Historic antebellum mansion turned museum showcasing local history, culture, and the sugar industry heritage of the region
+Historic antebellum mansion turned museum showcasing local sugar plantation history and Terrebonne Parish heritage

 Bayou Terrebonne Waterlife Museum